sematext/docs/docs/synthetics/using-the-api.md

 Example:

-In order to get all the available monitors for the app with `<appId>` of `17174`, we would send a HTTP request as follows:
+In order to get all the available monitors for the App with `<appId>` of `17174`, we would send a HTTP request as follows:
 ```
 curl -L -X GET 'https://apps.sematext.com/synthetics-api/api/apps/17174/monitors' \
 -H 'Authorization: apiKey 9bddb0a6-xxxx-xxxx-xxxx-397d15806cfd'